Stray & Feral Cat Info

 S.A.A.F.
 Spay Neuter Clinic can help.
 Here are the details:

-· Feral cats must be brought to the clinic in a catch and release trap.
+· Feral cats MUST be brought to the clinic in a catch and release trap.
+NO EXCEPTIONS.
 This is to protect the safety of the cat, the caretaker, and the veterinary staff.
-By using a catch-and-release trap the cat does not have to be handled, no injury can be inflicted on the caretakers, and the cat avoids the stress of being forced into a carrier.
+By using a catch and release trap the cat does not have to be handled, no injury can be inflicted on the caretakers, and the cat avoids the stress of being forced into a carrier.
 The cat is given an injection through the bars of the trap prior to surgery.
 It is not possible to do this with a standard cat carrier.

 · Traps are available to rent for a $30 cash deposit.
 (Deposits are refunded after the cat is sterilized, released and the trap is returned to the clinic.)
 You return the trap—we return your $30.

 · You must make arrangements to pick up a trap and set your appointment date by calling the clinic.
 Prepayment is not required for feral cats, but payment is due the morning the cat is dropped off.

 · The fee for feral cats is $25 and includes spaying or neutering, a one year rabies vaccine, pain medication, Convenia injection, and ear tipping for identification.
 This fee is not refundable, even if the cat is found to be already spayed/neutered or positive for FIV/FELV.